jetbrains-academy/scala-tutorial/Object Oriented Programming/Traits/task.md

 Why is that useful?

- - To signal abnormal termination
+ - It signals abnormal termination.
- - As an element type of empty collections
+ - It may be an element type of empty collections.

 ### The Null Type